 Games can be a great way to motivate advisors, so we asked some experts and our readers to suggest a few of the best for call centre teams.

-But, these suggestions come with a warning.
+But these suggestions come with a warning.
 While incentives, both for teams and individuals, can significantly improve performance, they need to be carefully deployed.

-Make a tactical decision as when to run an incentive, perhaps when employee engagement is low, and you will see immediate results.
+Make a tactical decision as to when to run an incentive, perhaps when employee engagement is low, and you will see immediate results.

 Here are seven ideas for motivational games in the contact centre, as well as a few more ideas that will help when training future advisors.

 Seven Motivational Games to Play in the Contact Centre